mlmhworkshop/mlmh-2018/README.md

 presentation, and technical quality for spotlight and/or poster presentation.

 The best selected student paper will be granted with a $1,000 travel grant.
-Please send a note to indicate that you would like to be considered in your submission.
+Please send a note to mlmhworkshop@googlegroups.com to indicate that you would like to be considered in your submission.

 ---------------------------------